JoaquinMX/MediaFastView/README.md

 flutter test
 ```

 Widget and integration test scaffolds live under `test/`.
 Add coverage for new view models or use cases as features evolve.
+Database migrations and health-check workflows include unit-test-friendly adapters to simplify mocking in Riverpod containers.

 ## Roadmap & Known Gaps